Are Condensing Boilers Unreliable?

 In the earliest models of condensing boilers, the heat exchanger which was used had a tendency to corrode if the flue gases created by the boiler would condense upon it.
-This issue was quickly resolved, and new boilers all should be fitted with a heat exchanger which is of a non-ferrous metal, usually stainless steel.
+This issue was quickly resolved, and new boilers all should be fitted with a heat exchanger which is of a non-ferrous metal.

 2. Condensing boilers are over-priced

 Because non-ferrous metals are often more expensive, the price of a condensing boiler is higher than with other types of boiler.
 It’s a common myth that condensing boilers are over-priced because of their higher energy efficiency, that the public is paying an extra premium because they are the highest technology for the best environmental benefit.
 This is simply not true, and, as mentioned above, the price of a condensing boiler is influenced by its more expensive essential metal parts.

 3. Water gets ‘trapped’ inside a condensing boiler, and they are damaged